acharjeesuvo/Comprehensive-OD-Eval/README.md

 This repository contains:

 - 📚 A curated list of **object detection algorithms** and corresponding **sensor modalities**
+- 📁 A curated list of **datasets** used in object detection across RGB, thermal, LiDAR, and other domains
 - 🔗 Hyperlinks to **official papers** and **GitHub repositories**
 - 📊 Summarized performance metrics across benchmarks (included in the paper)